 By publishing this, I hope to alleviate some of these issues for those who wish to work with controller input in Max.
 This post details both the technical aspects of the input handling, as well as how to use this patch in a greater project.read more

 The primary use for Max that appeals to me is interactive, real-time control.
-Its audio and visual tools are plentiful, but the real magic is in combination with logic and data processing.
+Its audio and visual tools are plentiful, but the real magic is found in combination with logic and data processing.
 You can create an interactive experience — where you are playing with a dynamic musical instrument, or a visual/spatial playground where your movements become manipulated geometry — but where Max shines is its capacity to combine these types of experiences.

 I have found that game controllers are very effective devices for interfacing with these programs.
 They’re already ergonomically designed for familiar input without needing to glance at the controls.
 Wireless connectivity allows for greater immersion and flexibility, such as within VR applications.
 The drivers are also readily available for almost any host system and input device.